-This guideline is mainly addressed to young teachers in Before beginning each session, it makes sense to talk the field of dance and body expression.
-The task can also about health and safety with the dancers.
-Besides be implemented in classes taking place in a Community developing creative skills, it is also important that Dance context or can be adapted to an adolescents and dancers become aware of moving safely, according to adults context.
+This guideline is mainly addressed to young teachers in dance and body expression.
+It can be implemented in classes in a Community Dance context and its exercises can be adapted to work in a context with adolescents and adults.

 HEALTH AND SAFETY CONSIDERATIONS